Before a project begins, before equipment rolls out or crews show up, everything depends on one essential document: construction contract.

 Why Are Construction Contracts Necessary?

-Construction comes with risk.
-Delays, weather disruptions, labor shortages, and budget overruns are all common.
-A well-drafted contract helps minimize confusion, assign accountability, and offer legal recourse in case of conflict.
+Construction projects involve numerous moving parts — including changing drawings, weather delays, labor shortages, and fluctuating material prices.
+A well-drafted contract helps minimize confusion, assign accountability, and provide legal recourse in the event of a conflict.
 Here’s what a strong construction project contract does:

 - Sets clear roles and responsibilities